fge/grappa/README.md

 ## Versions

-The current version is **1.0.0-beta.1**.
+The current version is **1.0.0-beta.2**.
+See the [release notes](RELEASE-NOTES.md) for details.

 The major new features compared to parboiled1 are:

-* Unicode support;
+* more basic rules: all rules defined by [RFC 5234, Appendix B, section1](https://tools.ietf.org/html/rfc5234#appendix-B.1) are not available by default (except for `LWSP`);
+* Unicode support: rules for matching a single code point or a range of code points;
 * Java 8 compatibility;
 * `CharSequence` support for input buffers, which means you can use grappa on very large files using [largetext](https://github.com/fge/largetext);